databrickslabs/remorph/README.md

 Transpile stands out as a comprehensive and versatile SQL transpiler, boasting a robust test suite to ensure reliability.
 Developed entirely in Python, it not only demonstrates high performance but also highlights syntax errors and provides warnings or raises alerts for dialect incompatibilities based on configurations.

 ## Reconcile
-Data Recon Harness is an advanced Python project designed to streamline the reconciliation process between source data and target data residing on Databricks.
-Currently, the platform exclusively offers support for Snowflake, Oracle, and Databricks as the primary data source.
-This innovative tool empowers users to efficiently identify discrepancies and variations in data when comparing the source with the Databricks target.
+Reconcile is an automated tool designed to streamline the reconciliation process between source data and target data residing on Databricks.
+Currently, the platform exclusively offers support for Snowflake, Oracle and other  Databricks tables as the primary data source.
+This tool empowers users to efficiently identify discrepancies and variations in data when comparing the source with the Databricks target.

 #### Design Flow:
 ```mermaid